Ernesto905/Unity-VR-Bloch-Sphere/README.md

-# Introduction
+# Overview
  VR Based 3 dimensional representation of Bloch sphere; a two-level quantum mechanical system (qubit).
 ![](images/Bloch%20Sphere%20VR%20scene.png)
  ## How to run
- 1. Load up Repo packages in Unity game engine.
+ 1. Load up the repository files in the Unity game engine.
  2. Initiate a Conda virtual environment using the requirements.txt inside the python folder.
  3. Run simulator, then immediately execute python script within the python folder (ensure python interpreter is the newly created conda virtual env) in order to enable socket communication.
  4. Gates should now be fully functional.